camunda/camunda-docs-manual/content/installation/camunda-bpm-rpa-bridge.md

     pre: ""
 ---

+{{< note title="Camunda discontinues the maintenance of the Camunda RPA bridge." class="warning" >}} Camunda Automation Platform 7.19 is the last release maintaining compatibility with the Camunda RPA bridge.
+Camunda Automation Platform 7.19 and Camunda RPA bridge will be maintained for another 18 months until Oct 2024.

+The Camunda RPA Bridge is replaced by RPA Out-of-the-box Connectors in Camunda 8. {{< /note >}}

 This page describes the steps to orchestrate and execute RPA bots from Camunda Platform using the Camunda Platform RPA Bridge.

 {{< enterprise >}}